Lense–Thirring precession: Gravitoelectromagnetic analysis

 as the gravitomagnetic field.
 Note that it is half the Lense–Thirring precession frequency.
 In this context, Lense–Thirring precession can essentially be viewed as a form of Larmor precession.
-The factor of 1/2 suggests that the correct gravitomagnetic analog of the gyromagnetic ratio is (curiously!) two.
+The factor of 1/2 suggests that the correct gravitomagnetic analog of the g-factor is two.
+This factor of two can be explained completely analogous to the electron's g-factor by taking into account relativistic calculations.